3untz/electron-novo/electroncash_plugins/README.rst

 =====================

 - We expect plugin developers to maintain their plugin code.
-However, once a plugin is merged in Electron Cash, we will have to maintain it too, because changes in the Electron Cash code often require updates in the plugin code.
+However, once a plugin is merged in Electron Novo, we will have to maintain it too, because changes in the Electron Novo code often require updates in the plugin code.
 Therefore, plugins have to be easy to maintain.
 If we believe that a plugin will create too much maintenance work in the future, it will be rejected.

-- Plugins should be compatible with Electron Cash's conventions.
-If your plugin does not fit with Electron Cash's architecture, or if we believe that it will create too much maintenance work, it will not be accepted.
-In particular, do not duplicate existing Electron Cash code in your plugin.
+- Plugins should be compatible with Electron Novo's conventions.
+If your plugin does not fit with Electron Novo's architecture, or if we believe that it will create too much maintenance work, it will not be accepted.
+In particular, do not duplicate existing Electron Novo code in your plugin.

-- We may decide to remove a plugin after it has been merged in Electron Cash.
+- We may decide to remove a plugin after it has been merged in Electron Novo.
 For this reason, a plugin must be easily removable, without putting at risk the user's bitcoins.
 If we feel that a plugin cannot be removed without threatening users who rely on it, we will not merge it.